btcpayserver/btcpayserver-doc/docs/Refund.md

 ## How to process the refund

 After you delivered the refund link to customer, there is a little more to this flow.
-The costumer might decide to not claim all at once, and you as a merchant might have many refunds open.
+The customer might decide to not claim all at once, and you as a merchant might have many refunds open.
 After the customer has done their part, you go to the Payouts tab in your BTCPay server or check the notifications top left.
 Notice from here we will call it a payout instead of a refund as we turn to you the merchant.